Azure/Cloud-Katana/_sources/simulate/azure/discovery/get_members_of_an_azure_ad_group.md

     language: python
 ---

-# Get Azure AD Owners of an Azure AD Group or Directory Role
+# Get members of an Azure AD Group

 ## Metadata